 Advanced placement with credit is awarded to entering students if required scores are achieved in an Advanced Placement Examination of the College Entrance Examination Board.
 For more information regarding acceptable scores please contact the Office of Admissions.
 Upon taking the examination, the student should direct the CEEB to send the test score report to Adelphi University, Office of Admissions.
-Students may also receive advanced placement with credit by obtaining a passing grade on selected College Level Examination Program tests.
-The maximum number of credits a student may receive from Advanced Placement and/or College Level Examination Program tests offered by the College Board is 30 credits.
+The maximum number of credits a student may receive from Advanced Placement tests offered by the College Board and college level work completed prior to high school graduation is 30 credits.